 View this sandfly in high resolution and discover how different species are identified and about the spread of disease.

 How long have humans been living on Earth?
-This question has been debated for centuries but a 400,000 year-old hand axe in the Museum's collections was one of the first archaeological finds to offer an answer.
+A 400,000 year-old hand axe in the Museum's collections was one of the first archaeological finds to offer an answer.